Exclusive - Treasury’s Monica Crowley on the Trump Economy: 'Boom!'

 Crowley laid out during her interview on Breitbart News Saturday how President Trump’s policies are the reason why this economy is booming.
 She explained there are four “core pillars” to Trump’s economic vision, all of which he is responsible for implementing: tax cuts, deregulation, energy production expansion, and a realignment in international trade.

 “When he was running in 2016, it was on an America first platform.
 When he became president, he made sure his economic agenda just like his foreign policy agenda and everything else is based on putting the United States of America first, putting taxpayers first, and putting the American worker first,” Crowley said.
 “So, his economic freedom agenda is based on a couple of core pillars.
-First, it was the Tax Cuts and Jobs Act from two years ago now.
+First, it was the Tax Cuts and Jobs Act [TCJA] from two years ago now.
 This was December 21, 2017, President Trump signed the tax reform into law.
 At Treasury, my team and I are leading the charge across the administration to help mark the second year anniversary of this.
 We have a campaign—if you don’t follow me on Twitter already, my official account is @TreasurySpox and @USTreasury, those two accounts.
 We have launched an official campaign to remind the American people and the American worker about how TCJA has benefitted every American.
 Tax reform was the first element of this.
 Deregulation is the second pillar.
 President Trump has come in and uprooted root and branch these burdensome regulations that have hit small businesses in particular but really all businesses during the previous administration and beyond.
 President Trump has come in and cleaned up the regulatory process and deregulated so that businesses of all sizes can flourish without the heavy hand of government on them.
 The third pillar is unleashing the energy sector—coal, oil, pipelines, et cetera—that energy boom has made the United States energy independent.
 And trade reform—he has struck major trade deals with South Korea, Japan, Canada, and Mexico.”

 At this time, a major trade deal that would replace the North American Free Trade Agreement (NAFTA) called the U.S.-Mexico-Canada trade agreement (USMCA) is awaiting a vote in the House but Speaker Nancy Pelosi is currently blocking it from coming to a vote.
 Crowley said that she hopes Pelosi proves she does not hate President Trump—as Pelosi claimed this past week that she does not hate him—by allowing this deal to the floor for a vote.